Prompsit/promut/README.md

 ## Data persistance

-Logs, database and user data like corpora or engines are stored inside the container in `/opt/promut/data`.
+Logs, database and user data like datasets or engines are stored inside the container in `/opt/promut/data`.
 This folder is mounted in `./data` by default, so that it persists in case of removing the container.
 Make sure to create the `./data` folder in the project's directory if it does not exist.

 ## Launching the container